waleedmebane/allsembly-prototype/docs/user_s_guide.rst

 Additional controls for panning and zooming are intended for a future version.
 Currently, the panning is a bit buggy.
 If the diagram disappears from view, you can get it back by loading the page again.
 Just press enter in the location line after the URL.
+(Do not use the browser's reload or refresh button since that would cause the last form to be resubmitted.)

 .. image:: images/04mortal_position_detail.png